Mark Wood (cricketer)

 Mark Andrew Wood (born 11 January 1990) is an English cricketer who plays internationally for England in all formats.
-In domestic cricket, he represents Durham, and has played for Chennai Super Kings in the Indian Premier League.
+In domestic cricket, he represents Durham, and has played for Chennai Super Kings and Lucknow Super Giants in the Indian Premier League.

 Wood made his Test, One Day International (ODI) and Twenty20 International (T20I) debuts in 2015.
 He was part of the England teams that won the 2019 Cricket World Cup and 2022 T20 World Cup.

 Wood plays as a right-handed fast bowler, and is currently one of the fastest bowlers in the world, with an average Test pace of 89 mph since 2020.

 Domestic career

 Minor counties

 Wood made his debut in county cricket for Northumberland in 2008 against Norfolk in the MCCA Knockout Trophy.
 He played Minor counties cricket for Northumberland from 2008 to 2010, making 3 Minor Counties Championship appearances and 3 MCCA Knockout Trophy appearances.

 Durham

 In the 2011 season, he made his debut for Durham in a first-class match against Durham MCCU.
 He followed this up by making his List A debut against Northamptonshire in the 2011 Clydesdale Bank 40.
 He has since made a further first-class appearance against Sri Lanka A, and a further List A appearance against Scotland in the Clydesdale Bank 40.
 Wood made his debut for the England Lions in their 2014 tour of Sri Lanka.